SringayKeno/stock-analysis/README.md

 With the timer function placed in both the original code and the refactored code I can now know the time it will take to run the stock analysis scripts for each.

-Below are the original 2017 stock results.
+Below are the original 2017 stock results run with the original VBA code.
 That code took 1.390625 seconds to run

 <img width="500" alt="VBA_Challenge_2017_original - Copy (7)" src="https://user-images.githubusercontent.com/102890151/163658728-b54ba928-230b-4076-8c2f-cef7762a8add.png">